 These Low Carb Breadless Skinny Oven Fried Pork Chops are super easy to make and beyond flavorful.
 It comes together in about 30 minutes, making it a great, and healthy, weeknight dinner.

 When it comes to recipes that are breaded, such as fish sticks, chicken nuggets, Milanesa (breaded fried steak), fried chicken, etc… I substitute the egg dip for buttermilk to help the crumbs mixture bind to the food as it cooks.
-It works great and its high acidity level helps tenderize the meats.
+It works great, and its high acidity level helps tenderize the meats.

-If you are trying to avoid dairy products, you can make your own buttermilk combining 1 cup of unsweetened PLAIN almond milk + 1 tablespoon of lemon juice.
+If you are trying to avoid dairy products, you can make your own buttermilk by combining 1 cup of unsweetened PLAIN almond milk + with 1 tablespoon of lemon juice.
 Set aside for 2 minutes and let it thicken a little.

-So if you are looking for a substitution for bread crumbs try mixing 1 cup of almond flour with 1 tablespoon of tapioca flour or arrowroot starch flour.
-I also like to add salt, pepper and other spices, like paprika, Italian seasoning etc., to the mix for extra flavor.
+So if you are looking for a substitution for bread crumbs, try mixing 1 cup of almond flour with 1 tablespoon of tapioca flour or arrowroot starch flour.
+I also like to add salt, pepper, and other spices, like paprika, Italian seasoning, etc., to the mix for extra flavor.

-If you are following the KETO diet mix 1 cup of almond flour with 1 tablespoon of unflavored whey protein isolate powder.
-Add salt, pepper, and other spices, like paprika, Italian seasoning etc., to the mix for extra flavor.
+If you are following the KETO diet mix, 1 cup of almond flour with 1 tablespoon of unflavored whey protein isolate powder.
+Add salt, pepper, and other spices, like paprika, Italian seasoning, etc., to the mix for extra flavor.